autarch/blog.urth.org/content/posts/2021-03-29-security-issues-in-perl-ip-address-distros.md

 with potential security applications.** See below for more details on the bug and which modules are affected.

-* Net-Netmask: Vulnerable before 2.00000 release.
+* Net-Netmask: Vulnerable before the 2.00000 release.
 Upgrade now.
 * Net-CIDR-Lite: Affected and unmaintained.
 * Net-IPAddress-Util: Affected.
 * Data-Validate-IP: Depends on exactly how it's used.
 See below for details.